Our online customer service portal enables users to contact the Femtonics support team directly.

-In case you need support or advice regarding your FEMTONICS product, please do not hesitate to reach out to us via phone, and we will get back to you as soon as possible, within a maximum of 1 working day.
+In case you need support or advice regarding your FEMTONICS product, please do not hesitate to contact us via phone, and we will get back to you within a maximum of 1 working day.

 Our office is closed on national holidays.

 We provide remote technical support that allows our technical team to test the hardware and modify the software from afar.